MaybeKalle/ArchipelagoOriDE/README.md

  - Checking if the logic already made for the game is accurate and maybe change a few things based on feedback
  - Maybe more?

+ ### Known Issue:
+  - In Gumo Hideout the left Experience above the map is currently not listed as item in-logic.
+Going to fix that ASAP.

  #### Contact:
  Please contact me via Discord.
 My name and tag are `Kalle#1504`.
 You can also go onto the [Archipelago Discord Server](https://discord.gg/8Z65BR2) and go into the corresponding channels if you want to ask questions, etc.